Year 5

 Our PE day is Tuesday.
 Please ensure that your child comes to school in the correct P.E kit and brings their school uniform to change into after their lesson.
 If your child wears earrings, these must be removed or provide tape to cover them.
 Ensure long hair is tied back away from the face.

-The Engage module is focused on teaching children the following:
+We are continuing with the Engage module which is focused on teaching children the following:

 What goal setting is